LukeShortCloud/rootpages/markdown/openstack.md

 * cider_networks
     * container = The network range that the LXC containers will use an IP address from.
-    * tunnel = The network range for accessing network services between the `compute` and `network` nodes over the VXLAN interface.
+    * tunnel = The network range for accessing network services between the `compute` and `network` nodes over the VXLAN or GRE tunnel interface.
     * storage = The network range for accessing storage.
 * used_ips = Lists of IP addressess that are already in use and should not be used for the container networks.
 * global_overrides